Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 ## Editor setup

-Getting the editor setup correctly is also important.
+merge with uncooked editor editor setup stuff

+but also write out the extra project configs required such as directories to never cook, CookContentMissingSeverity=Warning, ZeroEngineVersionWarning=False

 TODO
 - setup project configs directories to never cook